emendezy/McServer/README.md

 ## Setup

+### AWS account setup
+- Create new user in the IAM section
+  - Open user and go to "security credentials" and create a new "access key" -- save this info for later
+- Attach Policies directly to that user in the IAM user:
+  - `AmazonS3FullAccess`
+  - `IAMFullAccess`
+  - `AWSLambda_FullAccess`
+  - `AmazonAPIGatewayAdministrator`
+  - `AWSCloudFormationFullAccess`
+  - `AmazonEC2FullAccess`
+  - `AmazonEventBridgeFullAccess`
+- Install awscli with brew:
+  - `brew install awscli`
+- Run `aws configure`
+  - Use the access key id and secret you created for your user to finish setting up the aws cli
+  - the region would be where ever you are closest to, for me it's `us-east-1`
+- Install the aws-sam-cli
+  - `brew install aws-sam-cli`
+  - This will be used to deploy the cloudformation via a SAM template

 ### Create ssh-key pair
 - generate a private/public rsa ssh key so we'll be able to connect to the ec2 instance hosting our minecraft server later. *Make sure to remember where you save your private/public keys as we will use them to create an ec2 keypair*
 - windows: download putty (https://www.putty.org/)